 The companies that will do the best with Lending Club are captained by business owners who can pay back their debts on time or early.
 These companies will need to have some time in business.
 But they do not have to be runaway successes.

 For companies run by entrepreneurs who cannot pay their debts on time, this lender will not be as good a choice as building business credit or getting unsecured business financing or even cash flow financing.

 And finally, as with every other lending program, whether online or offline, remember to always read the fine print and do the math yourself.
 Be sure to go over the details with a fine-toothed comb, and then decide whether this option will be good for you and your company.

-In addition, consider alternative financing options that go beyond lending.
+In addition, you should always consider alternative financing options that go beyond lending.
 And that includes building business credit.
-And you’ll be able to best decide how to get the money you need to help your business grow.
+And you will be able to best decide how to get the money you need to help your business grow.